jughosta/smart-overflow/README.md

 #Cross-platform "overflow: auto" to scroll a vertical large content on desktop or mobile devices.
 Has a thumb and top/bottom shadow.

-#Supports (depending on the platform):
+#Supports (auto detect platform):
 * devices with touch events
-    - native scrolling + "onscroll" events
+    - native scrolling + "onscroll" events (Android 4.x, WindowsPhone)
-    - or programmatic scrolling on "touchstart/touchmove/touchend" events
+    - or scrolling on "touchstart/touchmove/touchend" events (iOS, Android 2.x)
 * devices without touch events
     - native scrolling with native thumb
-    - or programmatic scrolling on "mousedown/mousemove/mouseend" events
+    - or scrolling on "mousedown/mousemove/mouseend" events

 #Platforms:
 - Desktop browsers